Zilliqa/ZRC/reference/style-guide.md

 ### Maximum Line Length

-As recommended by [PEP 8](<[https://www.python.org/dev/peps/pep-0008/#maximum-line-length](https://www.python.org/dev/peps/pep-0008/#maximum-line-length)>), we recommend that you keep Scilla contracts to a maximum of 80 characters for readability.
+As recommended by [PEP 8](<[https://www.python.org/dev/peps/pep-0008/#maximum-line-length](https://www.python.org/dev/peps/pep-0008/#maximum-line-length)>), we recommend that you keep lines in Scilla contracts to a maximum of 80 characters for readability.

 Wrapped lines should conform to the following rules: